Accelerating Vision Transformers with Adaptive Patch Sizes: Experiments

 We categorize token merging approaches into two groups: \textit{input-level} and \textit{layer-level}.
 Input-level merging reduces tokens directly from image patches before entering the model, which is the category our method belongs to.
 In contrast, layer-level merging performs reduction within the network during feature propagation.
 We adopt input-level merging as our main baseline for fairest comparison, but compare to layer-level methods as well.

-\textbf{Input-level Merging Baselines.} We use three main baselines: \textit{random-masking}, \textit{resizing-only}~\citep{MaskedAutoencoders2021, li2022scaling} and the original optimized \textit{Vanilla} implementation from \texttt{timm}. \textit{Resizing} refers to disabling the zero initialized layer; this represents a stronger version of Quadformer~\citep{ronen2023quadformer}, which used a constant, nonadaptive number of patches per image. \textit{Random} is a stronger version of FLIP \citep{li2022scaling}; we compute the token reduction obtained from APT and set it as the random patch dropping rate.
+\textbf{Input-level Merging Baselines.} We use three main baselines: \textit{random-masking}, \textit{resizing-only}~\citep{MaskedAutoencoders2021, li2022scaling} and the original optimized \textit{Vanilla} implementation from \texttt{timm}. \textit{Resizing} refers to only resizing the larger patches to the base patch size; This is a stronger version of Quadformer~\citep{ronen2023quadformer}, which also resized the larger patches, but used a constant, nonadaptive number of patches per image; instead we use a threshold so that the sequence length is adaptive. \textit{Random} is a stronger version of FLIP \citep{li2022scaling}; we compute the token reduction obtained from APT and set it as the random patch dropping rate.

-\textbf{Layer-level Merging Baselines.} We benchmark against three baselines: EViT~\citep{liang2022evit}, ToMe~\citep{bolya2022tome}, and DTEM~\citep{lee2024dtem}.
-All three baselines perform token merging across the ViT layers, removing a constant number of tokens regardless of image content.
-However, they share key limitations: none of them is implemented with FlashAttention, which makes them even slower than the Vanilla ViT equipped with FlashAttention.
-To provide a fairer and stronger comparison, we re-implement advanced versions of these baselines with FlashAttention.
-When weighted attention is involved, we disable it to enable FlashAttention.
+\textbf{Layer-level Merging Baselines.} We benchmark against four baselines: EViT~\citep{liang2022evit}, ToMe~\citep{bolya2022tome}, PPT~\citep{wu2023ppt} and DTEM~\citep{lee2024dtem}.
+These baselines perform token merging across the ViT layers, removing a constant number of tokens regardless of image content.
+However, they share a key limitation: none of them are natively compatible with FlashAttention, which makes them even slower than the Vanilla ViT equipped with FlashAttention.
+To provide a fairer and stronger comparison, we re-implement `advanced' versions of these baselines with FlashAttention, with the exception of PPT, which relies on attention scores and is thus incompatible.
+For methods that use weighted attention, we disable it to enable FlashAttention.
+We provide more details in \Cref{sec:supp_impldetails}.